Founder & Lead Editor

 Design and Build Quality

 Let's pop the hood.
-The upper is constructed from a lightweight, breathable mesh that does a solid job of keeping your feet cool during those sweaty pickup games.
-It feels modern and airy, avoiding the plastic, stiff feeling you sometimes get with cheaper synthetics.
+The upper is a lightweight, breathable mesh that does a solid job keeping your feet cooler during sweaty pickup runs.
+It feels modern and airy, without that stiff, plastic-y vibe you sometimes get from cheaper synthetics.

-The midsole is where the magic—or the compromise, depending on your perspective—happens.
-It uses a dual-layer foam setup that is softer and more flexible than the previous Immortality 3.
-It’s designed to help you "lock into a game" and stay responsive.
+The midsole is where the magic (or the compromise, depending on your perspective) happens.
+It uses a dual-layer foam setup that's softer and more flexible than the Immortality 3.
+It's meant to help you "lock into a game" and stay responsive.

-The outsole features an upgraded herringbone pattern with specific pods for multidirectional grip.
-It’s aggressive.
-Plus, the rubber wraps up the sidewalls, which I love because it gives you that extra bit of traction when you're banking hard on a defensive slide.
+The outsole has an upgraded herringbone pattern with pods for multidirectional grip.
+It's aggressive.
+And the rubber wraps up the sidewalls, which is great because you get that extra traction when you're banking hard on a defensive slide.

 Comfort and Fit

-Okay, let's talk brass tacks.
-If you have wide feet, stop reading and maybe look at a LeBron model.
+Okay, brass tacks.
+If you have wide feet, stop here and maybe look at a LeBron model.
 The Immortality 4 runs narrow.
 There's no sugarcoating it.
-For narrow or average-width feet, the fit is snug and secure, which is great for containment, but wide-footers will likely find it restrictive.
+For narrow or average-width feet, the fit is snug and secure, which is great for containment.
+Wide-footers will likely find it restrictive.

-On the flip side, the comfort for those who do fit in it is excellent.
-The padding in the heel counter is plush, protecting your Achilles during those jerky stops.
-And the best part?
-There is virtually no break-in period.
-You can literally buy these on your way to the gym and play a full game without shredding your heels.
+On the flip side, if you do fit in it, the comfort is excellent.
+The heel counter padding is plush and helps protect your Achilles during those jerky stops.
+And the best part is virtually no break-in period.
+You can buy these on the way to the gym and play a full game without shredding your heels.

 "Very comfortable... requires no break-in." — Parent Review